Thứ Tư, 27 tháng 6, 2012

 Guiding me through this is the godfather of the mission, a sprightly professor in his 70s who is still bursting with the same enthusiasm he felt when he began the project in 1972.

-This is Ed Stone, something of a legend in space circles.
+Voyager is approaching the edge of the bubble of charged particles the Sun has thrown out into spaceThis is Ed Stone, something of a legend in space circles.
 Few other scientific endeavours have lasted this long and he's followed every twist and turn.

 I ask about the distances involved and he can't wait to explain.

 Continue reading the main story Voyager 2 launched on 20 August 1977; Voyager 1 lifted off on 5 September the same yearTheir official missions were to study Jupiter and Saturn, but the probes were able to continue onThe Voyager 1 probe is now the furthest human-built object from EarthBoth probes carry discs with recordings designed to portray the diversity of culture on Earth"When you feel the effects of the Sun," Professor Stone tells me, "that's how the Sun was eight minutes ago.
-But when you get a message from Voyager, that's how it was 16 hours ago."
+But when you get a message from Voyager, that's how it was 16 hours ago."He seems to relish the scale of the numbers - and is obviously used to having a reporter stand open-mouthed beside him.

 The Voyagers, he says, are travelling at 17 kilometres per second (98,000 mph).
 And their computing power?
 A decent smart phone has ten million times more memory than all three on-board computers combined.